EngrEeshaKhan/CZII-CryoET-Object-Identification/README.md

 ---

 ## 📘 Overview
-Cryo-electron tomography generates high-resolution 3D views of cellular environments.
-These volumes contain thousands of tightly packed protein complexes that need automated identification for biological and medical research
+Cryo-electron tomography generates high-resolution 3D views of cellular environments These volumes contain thousands of tightly packed protein complexes that need automated identification for biological and medical research

 This project provides a complete machine-learning workflow for: